Overview Information

 Background

 The Saskatchewan Educational Leadership Unit (SELU) with the assistance of the College of Education and qualified professionals, first developed the Educational Assistants' Professional Learning Series (EAPLS) almost 20 years ago.
 Over time the modules have been revised to respond to the current learning needs as identified by educational professionals in provincial school divisions and First Nations education authorities.
-The EA Professional Learning Series is comprised of seven stand-alone modules that support the ongoing learning of educational assistants.
+The EA Professional Learning Series is comprised of eight stand-alone modules that support the ongoing learning of educational assistants.
 Each of the modules is facilitated by a qualified SELU consultant providing interactive instruction pertinent to the work of educational assistants in schools.

 Originally the professional learning series was designed to have a SELU consultant on-site to facilitate each of the modules.
 Recently there has been significant interest in offering the series through a virtual learning environment.
-SELU has renewed each of the five modules and has added two new modules.
+SELU has renewed each of the five modules and has added three new modules.
 We offer the modules through an online broadcast throughout the school year.
 Please check the SELU website for webinar updates.

 Module Overview